We are supportive of all types of conditions and do not make any distinction between physical and mental conditions.

-Please see the definition of pre-existing medical condition in the Policy Wording to see what needs to be disclosed.
+Please see the definition of pre-existing medical conditions in the Policy Wording to see what needs to be disclosed.

 The process is simple and quick.
 You don’t need to call us (though you can if you wish) and you don’t need to provide doctor’s certificates or other documents.
 All you need to do is fill out a simple questionnaire when you’re purchasing a policy online.